markkvba/bip-framework/bip-framework-test-lib/README.md

 RestUtil: It is a wrapper for rest template API for making HTTP calls, parse JSON and XML responses and status code check.

 JsonUtil: Utility class for parsing JSON.
+We could use this utility to parse and extract JSON snippet.

 PropertiesUtil: Utilities for handling properties.

+RequestResponseLoggingInterceptor: It is an interceptor for all rest API calls to trace request and responses.
+This interceptor can also be used as a troubleshooting technique to trace request headers, parameter and response body.